PVMA Press

 Original Article

-Chance Trahan, Daymond John, and Chauncey Way Chance Trahan and Pantera DJ PVMA CHANCE TRAHAN CHANCE TRAHAN IN VEGAS Chance Trahan holding up his audition pass for the TV show The Voice, a competing singer named Dallas Walls is in the background talking to staff
+Chance Trahan, Daymond John, and Chauncey Way Chance Trahan and Pantera DJPVMA CHANCE TRAHAN CHANCE TRAHAN IN VEGAS Chance Trahan holding up his audition pass for the TV show The Voice, a competing singer named Dallas Walls is in the background talking to staff

 Image Credits: Chauncey Way, Daymond John, Vect, Dallas Walls